-Andrew Robl is a world-renowned American professional poker player, widely considered the undisputed king of televised high-stakes cash games.
-Originally an online prodigy known by the handle “good2cu,” Robl has successfully transitioned from a young tournament star to a permanent fixture in the most exclusive private and televised games in the world.
-With over $5.6 million in live tournament earnings and estimated cash game profits totaling tens of millions, he is celebrated for his clinical technical play, unshakable composure, and his status as a “boss” in the world’s most expensive high-stakes poker rotations.
+Andrew Robl is a world-renowned American professional poker player, widely regarded as one of the most successful competitors in the history of televised high-stakes cash games.
+Originally an online prodigy known by the handle “good2cu,” Robl has successfully transitioned from a young tournament star to a permanent fixture in the most exclusive private and streamed games in the world.
+With over $5.6 million in live tournament earnings and estimated cash game profits running into the tens of millions, he is celebrated for his clinical technical play, unshakable composure, and status as a consistent “boss” in the world’s most expensive high-stakes rotations.

 Career Earnings & Biggest Results

 While his tournament earnings reach $5,693,547 (according to The Hendon Mob), the true scale of Andrew Robl’s success lies in high-stakes cash games.
-In these televised arenas, he has recorded nearly $10,000,000 in tracked winnings on shows like High Stakes Poker and No Gamble, No Future.
+Across appearances on shows like High Stakes Poker and No Gamble, No Future, he has recorded over $6 million in tracked cash game profits - more than any other player in the history of US livestreamed poker at his peak.
 His career-best tournament score of $1,055,699 came from a dominant victory in the 2013 Aussie Millions $100,000 Challenge.
-Robl has maintained an elite level of competition through early 2026, recently headlining the 2026 PokerGO Super High Roller Cash Game and placing 16th in the 2025 National Heads-Up Poker Championship for $25,000.
-His immense success in both arenas contributes to an estimated poker net worth of over $50 million.
+Most recently, Robl headlined the 2026 PokerGO Super High Roller Cash Game and made headlines with a memorable fold on High Stakes Poker that was widely discussed as among the best in televised cash game history.

 Major Tournament Results: